Mary of Scotland (film): Accuracy

-The film does not keep close to the historical truth, portraying Mary as a wronged martyr and her third husband, James Hepburn, Earl of Bothwell, a direct ancestor of Katharine Hepburn played by Fredric March), as a romantic hero.
+The film does not keep close to the historical truth, portraying Mary as a wronged martyr and her third husband (James Hepburn, 4th Earl of Bothwell) as a romantic hero.
 While it is true that Bothwell was well known as a philanderer, his last marriage to Mary was genuine.
 Regarding Mary's historical status, the false imprisonment by Elizabeth I and Anglo Protestant intrigue in Scotland did undermine her claim to the throne of Scotland and the throne of England, making her a direct threat to Elizabeth I.

-At the beginning of the movie, Mary is described as the legitimate heir of King Henry VII of England, when in fact she was the heir of King James V of Scotland.
+At the beginning of the movie, Mary is described as the legitimate heir of Henry VIII, when in fact she was the heir of James V. Her claim to the English throne is through Henry.
+She had legitimate claims to both thrones and was Elizabeth's heir.
+Due to Henry's marriage annulment to Elizabeth's mother Anne Boleyn, she was considered by many to be illegitimate.
+As the granddaughter of Margaret of Tudor (daughter of King Henry VII of England), Mary was considered by many to be the legitimate heir to England's throne as well as Scotland's.